Sailor Malan: Wing commander – Biggin Hill

-On 24 December Malan received the Distinguished Service Order, and on 22 July 1941, a medal bar to the Order.
+On 24 December, Malan received the Distinguished Service Order, and on 22 July 1941, a bar to the DSO.
 On 10 March 1941 he was appointed as one of the first wing leaders for the offensive operations that spring and summer, leading the Biggin Hill Wing until mid-August, when he was rested from operations.
 He finished his active fighter career in 1941 with 27 kills destroyed, 7 shared destroyed and 2 unconfirmed, 3 probables and 16 damaged, as one of the highest scoring pilots to have served wholly with Fighter Command during World War II.
 He was transferred to the reserve as a squadron leader on 6 January 1942.

-After tours to the US and the Central Gunnery School, Malan was promoted to temporary wing commander on 1 September 1942 and became station commander at RAF Biggin Hill, receiving a promotion to war substantive wing commander on 1 July 1943.
+After a lecture tour to the USA, he commanded the Central Gunnery School for more than a year.
+Malan was promoted to temporary wing commander on 1 September 1942 and became station commander at RAF Biggin Hill, receiving a promotion to war substantive wing commander on 1 July 1943.